dcomp-leris/VR-AR-CG-network-telemetry/README.md

 <sub>Fig(3).
 Streams Resolution & Frame Rate</sub>
 </p>

+**The steps in this experiment are:**

+  (1) Generate the Video (.mp4) from the pre-collected environment frames (.PNG format) (Specific resolution, frame rate)

+  (2) Stream the Video from the system simulating the AR Glasses to the system simulating edge server as the Uplink (Specific resolution, frame rate, and bitrate)

+  (3) Stream the Video from the system simulating the edge server to the system simulating AR Glasses as the Downlink (Specific resolution, frame rate, and bitrate)

+  (4) Collect the network traffic using Tshark installed in the edge server (for Uplinik) and installed in AR Glasses (of course simulated Glasses!) (for Downlink)

 #### (1-1-2) Content

 Three different types of files are available for those working on AR network traffic research.